 Sand bags are commonly used as weights meaning the hangars do not require any groundwork.
 They start at around $250 per square metre, but each unit differs in cost because of factors such as terrain and capacity.

 “In a couple of days, you have warm conditions in the middle of Siberia,” said Mr Fogel.

-“If you want to take a business, you can also take your house.
+“If you want to relocate a business, you can also relocate your house.
 You don’t need permits.
 It is that easy.”